openshift/osd-network-verifier/README.md

 - `make osd-container-image-build` : Build the default container at build/Dockerfile and tag it based on the commit.
 Specify DOCKERFILE and IMAGE_URI to build other containers.
 - `make osd-container-image-push` : Push the default container.
   - To run locally, `make REGISTRY_USER=<quay-username> REGISTRY_TOKEN=<quay-token>  osd-container-image-build-push`
-- `make prow-config` : Updates the corresponding Prow config file in openshift/release to run make test on merge requests.
-This test make target should be defined by the consumer.
-If this is a new repository it should be onboarded to openshift/release first before this is run.
-  - To run locally, clone [release](https://github.com/openshift/release) repo.
-Run `make RELEASE_PATH=your/local/clone/of/release  prow-config`

 ### Contributing and Maintenance ####